Killarney Legion GAA: History

 In the Kerry Senior Football Championship, Legion reached the 3rd round by beating John Mitchels of Tralee 0-16 to 1-6, then losing to rivals Dr. Crokes 1-16 to 0-9.
 Legion now have a new state of the art clubhouse and have just commenced the development of a stand aligning the southern side of the main pitch.
 The stature of the juvenile section of the club is at an all-time high at present.
 Legion's U14 team represented Kerry in the Feile competition of 2006 held in Wicklow and again in 2009 held in Kildare.
 Also the minor teams (U18) have reached three county finals in a row since 2007, winning two.
-The club won the Under 21 Club Chamoionship in 2011 and 2012.
+The club won the Under 21 Club Championship in 2011 and 2012.
 Legion's senior team was relegated to Division 2 for the 2014 season, but won that straight away.
 Killarney Legion GAA came so close to winning the County Championship 2015 after beating Mid Kerry, Feale Rangers, Kerins O' Rahillys and Rathmore.
 Legion met South Kerry in the County Final but lost in extra time of a replay.

 As of October 2020, the club acquired a new floodlighting system, and upgraded the gym.